Drive sales on autopilot with ecommerce-focused featuresSee Features

 When your customers make a purchase, they’re thinking about getting the product and not about things like customer support.
 But the reality is that sometimes the situation doesn’t turn out the way they’d hoped, planned, or expected.

-When that time comes, the customer will look to contact the company.
+When that time comes, the customer will look to contact the company—and that’s where you need to use an omnichannel approach to your advantage.
 The challenge for ecommerce businesses is the average customer uses ten different channels, including contact forms, social media profiles, live chat, and email—making it hard for companies to know where to focus their efforts.
 However, providing exceptional customer service isn’t about the number of channels but the quality of customer service across them —and omnichannel customer support can help do that.

 Learn how to make your touchpoints consistent, well-designed, and connected to provide a completely seamless experience.
 In this article, you’ll find out about creating synergy between your communication channels and introducing an omnichannel strategy to your customer support.